 A widespread and more believable theory about this stretch of road is that the magnetic force emanated from the hill is so high that it pulls the vehicles uphill.
-In fact, it is said that airplanes divert their route to avoid the magnetic interference from this Magnetic Hill.
+Some say that airplanes divert their route to avoid magnetic interference from this Magnetic Hill.
 And that’s how it gets the name.

 Is it Real or Optical Illusion?

 At Magnetic Hill near Leh, vehicles appear to move uphill slowly, as if pulled by force, even when you have killed the engine.
 But in reality, the magnetic hill is nothing more than an optical illusion where a slight downhill road appears to be an uphill slope, due to a completely obstructed horizon.